jessepollak/blog/_posts/2012-07-30-students-heres-why-you-should-do-hackny.md

 No matter where we worked, we all owned our features, made new friends, learned new things, worked in loving environments, and felt like a real part of the team.

-# The job and living environment isn't even the coolest part
+# The job and living environment wasn't even the coolest part

 Meeting some of the smartest people in the NYC tech scene is.
-Twice or three times a week, the 30 of us sat down for a casual conversation (over a free dinner) with some of the greatest minds in startups.
+Two or three times a week, the 30 of us sat down for a casual conversation (over a free dinner) with some of the greatest minds in startups.
 We talked anonymity with [moot](http://en.wikipedia.org/wiki/Christopher_Poole), SOPA/PIPA with [Alexis Ohanian](http://en.wikipedia.org/wiki/Alexis_Ohanian), founding teams with [Chris Dixon](http://cdixon.org) and investing with [Fred Wilson and the Union Square Ventures partners](http://www.usv.com).
 In 10 weeks, in addition to the above, we were lucky enough to have personal conversations with:

 [Zach Sims and Ryan Bubinski, the founders of Codecademy](http://codecademy)
 [Hursh, Cemre, and Josh, the founders of Branch (coming soon, awesome)](http://branch.com)